mmistakes/so-simple-theme/_posts/quick-reads/2020-09-15-building-maya-devkit-plugins.md

 ### Closing remarks

-The build files will reside in the build folder at the `%DEVKITBASE%`, but you can still find the created _Visual Studio Solution_ its plugin folder `%DEVKITBASE%\devkit\plug-ins\YOURPLUGIN\build\Project.sln`.
+The build files will reside in the build folder at the `%DEVKITBASE%`, but you can still find the created _Visual Studio Solution_ in its plugin folder `%DEVKITBASE%\devkit\plug-ins\YOURPLUGIN\build\Project.sln`.
 There are plenty of other ways to build Maya devkit plugins, however, this is enough for my testing needs.

 I hope this small article makes someone's life a bit easier when building Maya devkit plugins in the future.
 If you found this article helpful, let me know in the comments below.
 I might then do future articles on writing plugins or dev in general.